 Why You Should Trust Us

-We spent hours researching the most promising pairs on the market before choosing these 15 for head-to-head testing.
-Over the past few years, we've taken test pairs all over the world and in every kind of environment.
-We've driven across the country and back, went out to brunch, paddled across lakes, napped on beaches, and hiked up peaks, all to help hone in on the best sunglasses for your lifestyle and budget.
+We spent hours researching the most promising pairs on the market before choosing these top contenders for head-to-head testing.
+Over the past several years, we've taken test pairs all over the world to every kind of environment, from the equator to the North Pole.
+We've driven across the country and back, gone out to brunch, paddled across lakes, napped on beaches, and hiked up peaks, all to help hone in on the best sunglasses for your lifestyle and budget.

 Analysis and Test Results

 To thoroughly analyze contenders, we divided our assessments into five separate metrics.
 By combining the outcomes of tests in each metric, every pair of women's sunglasses ends up with an overall score that makes them easily comparable.
 Here we tease apart each metric and discuss the top contenders in specific areas.